-DBCYA hosts the annual Wet Season Race Series (WSRS) each year, with nine races (a different course each race) held over the period November to March, with a break for the festive season.
+DBCYA hosts the annual Wet Season Race Series (WSRS) each year, with nine different course races held over the period November to March, with a break for the festive season.
 Sailors can expect a lively race series, with the occasional build-up storm squall and wet season downpour.
 Participants then head to the clubhouse to catch up on the day’s action and find out the day’s winners.
 Many stay on to enjoy the a-la-carte dinner options and live music on offer.
 Race results are determined by handicap.
 DBCYA welcomes all skippers and crew no matter what their experience.

 The main purpose of the race series is for skippers and crew to test and develop their skills in a friendly, supported environment and to help prepare for cruising adventures.